lezneklihp/dsend_project_2/README.md

 SQLAlchemy==1.3.13
 ```

+Otherwise you might run into errors due to deprecation.
 I used [pip](https://pip.pypa.io/en/stable/) to install these packages.

 ## How to run locally:<a name="How_to_run"></a>
 Clone this repository to a directory.
 Then change directory into the git repository.
 Let's call the directory of the git repository "home".